vuongDang/learnings/ai_safety/src/ml/papers/safety_assessment_of_chinese_llms.md

 - list of 8 safety scenarios
 - list of 6 different instruction-attacks
 - create a set of safety prompts by combining these 2 lists called _SafetyPrompts_ (~ 100k prompts)
-- use another llm to evaluate whether the generated responsed are safe
+- use another llm to evaluate whether the generated responses are safe
 - rank the 15 tested models

 ## Safety scenarios